dtudk/pythonsupport-page/docs/install/windows/manual.rst

       Open Visual Studio Code and select the Extensions |extensions| tab on the left.

    #.
       Here search for `Python`, and download the extension.
-Make sure that it's from Microsoft.
+Make sure that it is from Microsoft.

       .. image:: /images/install/macos-package-managed-python.png
          :width: 200